casper-devrel/docs-redux/cspr-docs/docs/concepts/glossary/D.md

 Deploys are units of work when executed cause global state to be altered.
 Deploys can contain Wasm to be executed and/or Wasm to be stored on chain.
 Among many examples, Deploys can transfer tokens from one Account's purse to another, reward node validation, or execute Wasm on the network.

-Casper's Condor release introduces the [Transaction](./T.md#transaction).
-Legacy deploys are a subset of the new transaction architecture and, in most cases, will continue to function as expected.

 All deploys on a Casper network can be broadly categorized as some unit of work that, when executed and committed, affects change to the [global state](./G.md#global-state).

 Review the [deploy data structure](../serialization-standard.md#deploy) and the [deploy implementation](https://github.com/casper-network/casper-node/blob/master/node/src/types/deploy.rs#L475) for more details.